Alper-oztrk/AlpTurkCoin/README.md

 ----
 ## Run it! ##

-  - click on the ALPK icon, or start from the command line:
+  - click on the ALTRY icon, or start from the command line:
   - Unix: `./start.sh`
   - Window: `run.bat`